jsmolka/blog/content/eggvance/progress-5.md

 Over four months have passed since the last progress report.
 During that period I invested a lot of time into cleaning up the current codebase, improving performance and adding some nice features.
 Unfortunately, there were no notable fixes to broken games so please don't expect nice screenshots of before / after comparisons.

 ### State dependent dispatching
 The first topic I want to talk about is something I call 'state dependent dispatching' (even though dispatching is probably the wrong technical term for this situation).
-Emulators must handle lots of hardware states simultaneously in order to function correctly.
-Most of them can be changed by writing to an I/O registers or even during the execution of a single instruction.
+Emulators must handle lots of hardware states simultaneously to function correctly.
+Most of them can be changed by writing to an I/O register or even during the execution of a single instruction.
 Examples for such states in GBA are:

 - Which mode is the processor in?
 - Is the CPU halted until the next interrupt?